-To keep the main line of my thesis clear and straight before the mind of the reader, and to avoid cumbering my pages with footnotes, I have foreborne to give all the illustrative quotations I would have liked, and resolutely eschewed the pursuit of important and interesting side issues.
-Now that my case is stated, and my colleague's remedy propounded, these uncalled witnesses may be produced, in no particular order, to clinch the matter for anyone who may still be hovering on the border-line of conviction.
+To keep the main line of my thesis clear and straight before the mind of the reader, and to avoid cumbering my pages with footnotes, I have forborne to give all the illustrative quotations I would have liked, and resolutely eschewed the pursuit of important and interesting side issues.
+In this and the following parts these uncalled witnesses will be produced to clinch the matter for anyone who may still be hovering on the border-line of conviction.

-This Is an Age of Plenty
+This is an Age of Plenty